Business

 It’s likely that there have been times where you’ve ordered flashy, exciting, or new products that you don’t necessarily need, but wanted to have on-hand to be trendy, hip, and ready for the off-the-beaten-path clientele who asks you to dye his or her hair bright red.
 We’re not saying you can’t have a few of these products, but still, it’s vital to take a good, hard look at your products, tools, equipment, and back bar and ask, “is this worth the money?”

-Once you stop looking at these types of things as absolutely necessary and start viewing at them as money on the shelf, your views might totally change.
+Once you stop looking at these types of things as absolutely necessary and start viewing them as money on the shelf, your views might totally change.

 If there’s something you absolutely cannot live without but only need a small amount of, think about contacting brands to see if they can send over a few samples.
+(This is great if you're working with a smaller barbershop space, too!)

 That way, you won’t be caught out if you don’t have something on hand, but you won’t have to invest a ton of money into keeping lots of product on the back bar.